BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 On the next change detection run, we will see the latest emitted value in the view.

-As observables from `HttpClient` are cold and they complete after the first emission we don't care about subscription handling here.
+As observables from `HttpClient` are single-shot observables (like promises they complete after the first emission) we don't need care about subscription handling here.

 **Avoid Reactive Programming ([🎮 demo](https://blog-how-to-avoid-observables-in-angular.stackblitz.io/ex1-im))**
 ```typescript